 Worship in Church

-Gradually we are now beginning to recover our public worship, at 9.30am and at 11.15am to enable everyone to come.
-We can fit you at either service, do come along if you would like.
+As we reopen our public worship, we are holding two services, at 9.30am and at 11.15am to enable everyone to come.
+We can fit people at either service, do come along if you would like.
 You can join in worship at home with some of our resources here.
 Our weekly worship is accessible online and by phone (call 0191 814 1230).

 Baptisms, Weddings, Funerals

-Weddings are now being booked again for next year – hopefully with fewer restrictions, but of course we will only know all about that as time goes on. if you would like to book or revise an existing booking, please do call the vicarage, 455 4682.
+Weddings are now being booked again for 2021 onwards – hopefully with fewer restrictions, but of course we will only know all about that as time goes on. if you would like to book or revise an existing booking, please do call the vicarage, 455 4682.

-Funerals are now able to be held again in church (max 30 people) as well as at the crematorium (max 15 people).
+Funerals are able to be held in church (max 30 people) as well as at the crematorium (max 15 people).
 For those who have had to say goodbye to loved ones during these last few months we are very happy to discuss a Celebration of Life service for you at a later date – either now the churches are open again, with a small number of guests, or later after restrictions are lifted, for a larger number.
-We will be arranging services for All Souls remembrance shortly, and will be in touch with all those for whom we have held a service this year.

 Worship from home